austintheriot/resonix/README.md

 # Rust Audio

 ## Todos:
+- Save original `ms` grain length min and max in GranularSynthesizer
+- Memoize decoded audio from previous files?
+To prevent stutter on change?
 - Extract bump_counter to a trait
 - Enable draggging the current buffer selection window?
 - Share a single audio context that is initialized (?) at init time?